This is the multi-page printable view of this section. Click here to print.

 - All Services > Database > Microsoft SQL Server(DBaaS) Click the menu.
 Navigate to the Service Home page of Microsoft SQL Server(DBaaS).

-- Microsoft SQL Server(DBaaS) List Click the resource to view the service status on the page.
-Microsoft SQL Server(DBaaS) Details Navigate to the page.
+- Click the resource to view the service status on the Microsoft SQL Server(DBaaS) List page.
+It moves to the Microsoft SQL Server(DBaaS) Details page.

 - Service Status Synchronization Click the button.
 While it is being queried, the cluster will change to Synchronizing state.

-- When the query is completed, the status is updated in the server information item, and the cluster changes to Running state.
+- When the query is completed, the status is updated in the server information item, and the cluster changes to Running status.

 Change Server Type